lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/arch_linux.md

 So the windows are aumatically numbered and shown at the bottom of the tmux GUI.
 Each pane is a terminal.

-I installed the archlinux distribution of tmux of course.
-I chose not to install any plugins for now.
-Altought I was tempted to install tmux-sensible.
-I like the idea to have a common share configuration for all the world.
-But then that would have to be tmux default configuration.

-**Usage**
 Basically you use tmux as one, two, or very many terminals.
 What you need to know is how to create new terminals in the position that you like, and how to move among them.
 Every action that you can do in tmux starts with the `<PREFIX>`, which is by default `CTRL+b`.